I Can't Let Maggie Go: Later uses

 "I Can't Let Maggie Go" was included on the group's later compilation LPs, Honeybus at Their Best and Old Masters Hidden Treasures.

 In the 1970s, the song was used as a TV commercial jingle for "Nimble", a bread produced for slimmers.

-On 16th September 1975 at 6am "I Can't Let Maggie Go" launched the new Bradford commercial radio station "Pennine 235".
-The disc jockey of the first breakfast show was Steve Merike.

 Cover versions

-The song was also a top 10 hit in Italy, with a 1968 version made by Equipe 84, entitled "Un angelo blu" ("A blue angel"). and by The Shinings.
+The song was also a top 10 hit in Italy, with a 1968 version made by Equipe 84, entitled "Un angelo blu" ("A blue angel").

 A 1969 cover by The Birds reached number 4 in Perth, Australia.

 "I Can't Let Maggie Go" has been covered by J. Vincent Edwards in 1974, as well as by the Sideburns in 1993.
-David Essex included his own version on the 2005 compilation album, The Complete Collection.
+David Essex included his own version on the 2005 compilation album The Complete Collection.